People's United Party: Today

 The PUP led Belize to eight consecutive years of growth, despite serious external and internal shocks to the traditional and non-traditional bases of the economy.

 In 2004, several ministers resigned from Cabinet citing inability to work within the current system.
 The party wooed them back almost immediately, but aftershocks from this incident continue to affect the party.

 Belizeans today are more sceptical of the party than ever before due to constant accusations of corruption which it says are falsified.
 The 2005 protests in Belize highlighted some of these claims.

 Following the PUP's defeat in the 2008 election, Musa and Fonseca announced that they were resigning from their leadership positions.
-Musa said that the PUP needed to "renew itself from the top."
+Musa said that the PUP needed to "renew itself from the top".

 On March 30, 2008, Johnny Briceño was elected as the leader of the PUP at a party convention in Belmopan, succeeding Musa.
 He defeated Francis Fonseca, who was considered to be the candidate preferred by the party establishment, receiving 330 votes against 310 for Fonseca.

 A special convention was called for April 13, 2008 in Briceño's stronghold of Orange Walk.

 On October 17, 2010, the PUP held their national convention in Dangriga in which Hon.
 Johnny Briceno was endorsed as the Party Leader.
 Carolyn Trench-Sandiford, a former party chair, was elected the PUP's (and Belize's) first ever female deputy leader.

 On October 20, 2011, Francis Fonseca was endorsed at a meeting of the party's National Executive in Belize City as the new PUP leader following the resignation of Hon.
 Johnny Briceno on October 7.
 Fonseca was formally endorsed as party leader of the People's United Party at a special convention on October 29, 2011.

 Following the general election in November 2015, Fonseca resigned as party leader.
-A national convention was held on January 31, 2016 to elect a new leader.
+A national convention was held on January 31, 2016, to elect a new leader.
 Johnny Briceño returned as leader as the party with 1122 votes to Fonseca's 917.

 Media

 The Belize Times was established by George Price in 1956 and publishes once a week from party headquarters at Queen Street.
-Its current editor is Alberto Vellos.
+Its current editor is Jose Jimenez.
 Vibes Radio was established in 2002 as the official party station.
 Its manager is Gerald Garbutt.